Mondarth/LMoP-Players-Handbook/docs/table/index.rst

 Time
 ----

 Please be on time!
-The session will start at the asigned time with or without you (as with other requests this is to be fair to other players).
+The session will start at the assigned time with or without you (as with other requests this is to be fair to other players).
 The table is usually open a few minutes before the session starts to allow people to connect and get settled.

 Sessions are scheduled to run for three to four hours.
-I aim f three and a half but if a natural break occurs after three hours I offer the table the opportunity to stop there.
+I aim for three and a half but if a natural break occurs after three hours I offer the table the opportunity to stop there.
 If a session looks like there will be no natural break before the four hour mark then the table can elect to overrun a little\ [#F1]_.

 Etiquette
 ---------